LaWebcapsule/directus9/docs/extensions/modules.md

 ## Example: Accessing the API from within your extension

-The Directus App's Vue app instance provides a field called `api`, which can be injected into Vue components using [Vue's inject framework](https://v3.vuejs.org/guide/component-provide-inject.html).
+The Directus9 App's Vue app instance provides a field called `api`, which can be injected into Vue components using [Vue's inject framework](https://v3.vuejs.org/guide/component-provide-inject.html).
 This `api` field contains a property called `api`, which is an authenticated Axios instance.
 Here's an example of how to use it: